-2300.2 The District has established this ethics, usage, and security policy to ensure that all District employees use the computer resources, which the District has provided its employees, such as the Internet and e-mail, in an ethical, legal, and appropriate manner.
-This policy defines acceptable and unacceptable use of the Internet, e-mail, and other electronic communications.
+2300.3 The District has established this ethics, usage, and security policy to ensure that all District employees use the computer resources, which the District has provided its employees, such as the Internet and e-mail, in an ethical, legal, and appropriate manner.
+This policy defines acceptable and unacceptable use of the Internet, e-mail, electronic communications, and social media.

-2300.3 This policy also establishes the steps the District may take for inappropriate use of the Internet and email.
+2300.4 This policy also establishes the steps the District may take for inappropriate use of the Internet e-mail and social media.
 All employees must read and adhere to the guidelines and policies established herein.
 Failure to follow this policy may lead to discipline, up to and including immediate termination.

-- 2300.3.1 Employees shall not use the Internet or e-mail in an inappropriate manner.
-Inappropriate use of the internet and e-mail includes, but is not limited to: - Accessing internet sites that are generally regarded in the community as offensive (e.g., sites containing pornography or that exploit children), or accessing sites for which there is no official business purpose (e.g., social media websites or online shopping websites). - b) Engaging in any profane, defamatory, harassing, illegal, discriminatory, or offensive conduct or any conduct that is otherwise inconsistent in any way with the District policies. - c) Distributing copyrighted materials. - d) As computer viruses can become attached to executable files and program files, receiving or downloading executable files and programs via email or the internet without express permission of the Systems Administrator is prohibited.
+- 2300.4.1 Employees shall not use the Internet or e-mail in an inappropriate manner.
+Inappropriate use of the internet and e-mail includes, but is not limited to: - Accessing internet sites that are generally regarded in the community as offensive (e.g., sites containing pornography or that exploit children), or accessing sites for which there is no official business purpose (e.g., online gaming and shopping websites). - Engaging in any profane, defamatory, harassing, illegal, discriminatory, or offensive conduct or any conduct that is otherwise inconsistent in any way with the District policies. - c) Distributing copyrighted materials. - d) As computer viruses can become attached to executable files and program files, receiving, or downloading executable files and programs via email or the internet without express permission of the Systems Administrator is prohibited.
 This includes, but is not limited to, software programs and software upgrades.
-This does not include email or documents received via email and the internet. - e) Use of another person's name or account, without express permission of the System Administrator, is strictly prohibited. - f) Using the District's computer resources for personal social media, online shopping, and other similar online commercial activity. - g) Employees must respect all copyright and licensed agreements regarding software or publication they access or download from the internet.
-The District does not condone violations of copyright laws and licenses and the employee will be personally liable for any fines or sanctions caused by the employee's license or copyright infringement.
+This does not include email or documents received via email and the internet. - e) Use of another person's name or account, without express permission of the System Administrator, is strictly prohibited. - f) Using the District's computer resources for personal social media, online shopping, and other similar online commercial activities. - g) Employees must respect all copyright and licensed agreements regarding software or publication they access or download from the internet.
+The District does not condone violations of copyright laws and licenses and the employee will be personally liable for any fines or sanctions caused by the employee's license or copyright infringement. - 2300.4.2 Social Media Comments.
+Rubidoux Community Services District welcomes feedback and ideas through our social media platforms and will attempt to respond to comments and questions in a timely manner and participate in the conversation wherever possible.
+Where necessary, the District will work with operators of the third-party social media platforms to block comments from parties that post the prohibited content listed below: